haberdashPI/german_track/_research/plans.md

 - then different timing relative to switches
 - looking at switches (far from targets)
 - can you classify difference of switch vs no switch (maybe? try it?)

+ALSO: the buildup may occur across the trial, regardless of when the target arises

 do all 3: